tandasat/barevisor/README.md

 ## Acknowledgement

 [memN0ps](https://github.com/memN0ps)'s Rust hypervisor projects substantially inspired and helped me get started with this work.
 I encourage you to study those projects as additional resources.
+Some code in the Barevisor project is heavily influenced by and may even be copied from their work even though it is not mentioned at each place.

 ## Non-goals